Richie1136/Sundaesondemand-testing-app/sundaes/README.md

 When you are waiting for something to appear asynchronously on the page, you must use await findBy

+# waitFor - The waitFor method is used to get all of the alert role

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).